Hoptune/XIGrM/docs/Description.rst

 Examples
 ----------
-Though the sricpts below is written in a .py file, Jupyter Notebook is strongly recommand for doing the following analysis, just like the one done in `Final_Tutorial.ipynb <https://github.com/Hoptune/XIGrM/blob/master/Final_Tutorial.ipynb>`_ .
+Though the sricpts below is written in a .py file, Jupyter Notebook is strongly recommanded for doing the following analysis, just like the one done in `Final_Tutorial.ipynb <https://github.com/Hoptune/XIGrM/blob/master/Final_Tutorial.ipynb>`_ .

 .. literalinclude:: ../example/example.py